Battle of Ammunition Hill: Memorial site

 In 1975, a memorial site and museum were inaugurated on the hill, preserving a part of the old post and opening a museum in the bunker.
 In addition, 182 olive trees were planted on the hill, commemorating the 182 Israeli soldiers who died in the battle for Jerusalem during the Six-Day War.
 In 1987, the site was declared a national memorial site.
 The main ceremony on Jerusalem Day is held here.

 In April 2019, Israel honoured Lieutenant General J. F. R. Jacob of the Indian Army with a commemorative plaque on the Ammunition Hill Wall of Honour.

 An estimated 200,000 visitors tour the site each year, including 80,000 soldiers.
 Ammunition Hill is also the main induction center for IDF paratroopers.

 In popular culture

-The song Ammunition Hill (song) (Hebrew: גבעת התחמושת Givat Hatachmoshet), by Israeli song writer Yoram Taharlev is written about the battle.
+In October 1967, several veterans of the battle were interviewed in the IDF magazine Bamahane.
+These interviews formed part of the basis for the lyrics of Yoram Taharlev's song Ammunition Hill (גבעת התחמושת), which was performed by the Central Command Band.